- Areas of Study

 - Applicants must include at least one undergraduate student and one faculty member.

-- The undergraduate student must be a major within A&S or be working closely with a faculty member advisor in A&S. Graduate students can be involved, but their direct financial support cannot be included.
+- The undergraduate student must be a major within Arts & Sciences or be working closely with a faculty research advisor in Arts & Sciences.
+Graduate students can be involved, but their direct financial support cannot be included.

 - Departments and programs can submit multiple proposals.
 If more than one proposal is submitted, the department chair/program director is required to rank the proposals and to justify his/her rankings in writing when the proposals are submitted to the College.

-- Proposals may focus on any research or creative activity involving undergraduate and A&S faculty collaboration.
+- Proposals must focus on research or creative activity involving undergraduate and Arts & Sciences faculty collaboration.

 - The undergraduate(s) must be actively involved in the proposed research/creative activity.
 Proposals in which students play a central role have funding priority.